How to: Set up AWS PrivateLink

 NOTE The endpoint service configuration makes the PrivateLink in AWS.

-1. In AWS, go to Endpoint services.
+1. In AWS, go to Endpoint Services.

-Connecting to AWS PrivateLink from Unqork
+Connecting to AWS PrivateLink in Unqork

 2. Finalize the PrivateLink Connection in AWS.